ABM4ALL/Melodie/paper/paper.md

 Second, `Melodie` enhances the `data_collector` component with higher configurability.
 The users can define functions for parsing specific data structure from the `agents` and the `environment`.
-For example, in a financial ABM, the transactions could be saved in the `environment` as "`List[Transaction]`".
+For example, in a financial ABM, the transactions could be saved in the `environment` as `List[Transaction]`.
 Then, in the `data_collector`, the users can define a function `collect_transaction_data()` to first parse the list and then save the results into the database.